mroberts1/BOOTSTRA.386/manual/index.md

 Orion dials the phone and we hear it over the conference line, "Hey is Greg there" he asks.
 "No, he's at work right now.
 Can I take a message?" the woman responds.
 Orion presses the mute, "what now?"

 "Make up a name, say you're an old friend from Microsoft" I wave my hands, not knowing what to do.
-Orion unmutes, "Sure, just tell him Maxwell Smart, an old friend from Microsoft called, he should know my number".
+Orion un-mutes, "Sure, just tell him Maxwell Smart, an old friend from Microsoft called, he should know my number".
 The woman says "No problem, I'm sure he'll be happy to hear from you".

-"Ok thanks" Orion says and lifts the hand set and drops it.
+"OK thanks" Orion says and lifts the hand set and drops it.

 "Maxwell Smart?
 From Get Smart?"
 I say.
 Orion shrugs his shoulders, "Might as well use a spy name to spy."

-I ask Orion to stay in the room as I flip through my rolodex and call up Donald from Ashton-Tate.
+I ask Orion to stay in the room as I flip through my Rolodex and call up Donald from Ashton-Tate.
 "Hey Donald, who was that guy who interrupted us?
 I see, can you transfer us" the line clicks and goes dead for a second, "Hi, this is Chuck, from BOOTSTRA, Don't worry, I'm not angry.
 Tell me a bit more about what you remember about Greg.
 Yes..."

 Pitman shorthand, smoking breaks, multiple pen colors, 3x5 index cards, it was stunningly accurate.
 Then he said the clincher "The craziest part about it.
-8PM, not AM, PM meeting."
+8 PM, not AM, PM meeting."

 I still find it hard to believe "How sure are you?".
 He replies "I have his business card right here.
 Greg Stillman, Features Research.
 Here call his home phone number" and he read off the number we just called, twice.

 Orion and I froze.
 "I think we had a mole" Orion says.
 "That's incredible." the man says.
-"It's ok.
+"It's OK.
 Potemkin sucks anyway, we need to toss most of it in the garbage" I reply, "I hope I didn't cause issues for you at the office." the man laughs, "I don't work for Donald.
 It's fine."
 We thank him and hang up the phone.

 # Fail?